UtprekshaPrasad/VITyarthi-project/README.md

 ---

 ## How to Run
--Ensure Python is installed on your system.
+- Ensure Python is installed on your system.
--Download this repository.
+- Download this repository.
--Open a terminal/command prompt in the project folder.
+- Open a terminal/command prompt in the project folder.
--Run the following command:
+- Run the following command:
    python main.py

 ---